neomjs/neo/.github/CODING_GUIDELINES.md

     ]}
 }
 ```
+* (21) class content order
-* className first
+  + className first
-* ntype second (if used)
+  + ntype second (if used)
-* All other configs are ordered chronologically
+  + All other configs are ordered chronologically
-* _vdom last
+  + _vdom last
-* configs use camel-case syntax
+  + configs use camel-case syntax
-* JSDoc comments are required
+  + JSDoc comments are required
-* no empty lines between configs
+  + no empty lines between configs

 ## 6. Formatting vdom
 ```javascript